 Who is Cardinal Kevin Farrell?
 Acting leader of the Catholic Church until a new Pope is elected

-Cardinal Kevin Farrell, born in Dublin, Ireland, in 1947.
-Designated camerlengo by pope Francis, assumed their role of camerlengo following the death of Pope Francis on April 21, 2025.
-As camerlengo, he is responsible for managing the Vatican's day-to-day operations during the "sede vacante," the period between the death of a pope and the election of his successor.
-Farrell announced Pope Francis's passing at the Domus Santa Marta, emphasizing the late pontiff's dedication to serving the Lord and the Church.
+Cardinal Kevin Farrell, born in Dublin, Ireland, in 1947, was appointed camerlengo by Pope Francis and took on this role following the pope's death on April 21, 2025.
+As camerlengo, Farrell is tasked with managing the Vatican's daily operations during the "sede vacante" period, which occurs between the death of a pope and the election of his successor.
+He announced Pope Francis's passing at the Domus Santa Marta, highlighting the late pontiff's unwavering dedication to serving the Lord and the Church.

 During this transitional period, Cardinal Kevin Farrell is tasked with certifying Pope Francis’s death and overseeing the placement of his body in the coffin.
 On April 21 at 8:00 p.m., he will preside over the Rite of Verification of Death, as announced by the Office for the Liturgical Celebrations of the Supreme Pontiff.
 The rite, held in the chapel of the Domus Sanctæ Marthæ, will follow traditional protocols.
 Attendees include the Dean of the College of Cardinals, Vatican officials, and the pope’s relatives.
 Farrell also formally announced the pontiff’s death from the Vatican.